Bea-apps/bug-blaster/README.md

 # About the Project

 This project is an application for document the bugs.
 The application allows you to add bugs with title, description and priority.
 It´s also possible to order the bugs by priority (low, medium, high) from low to high and high to low.
+Node version 18.19.1

 # Getting Started with Create React App